NingmengLemon/BiliTools-Remake/README.md

 - Download video collections (called season or series) created by users
 - Login by scanning QRCode

 **Notice:** This program cannot help you to unlock media on Bilibili, plz check your permission before you act.
-Also there exists risks (eg. get account banned) because of uncomplete implemention solving Bilibili risk control, you are responsible for the consequences of using this program. **You have been warned.**
+Also there exists risks (eg. get account banned) because of incomplete implemention solving Bilibili risk control, you are responsible for the consequences of using this program. **You have been warned.**

 ## Dependencies